Paul-D-Dev/List-of-games/src/assets/instructions-en.md

 - folder `shared`: contains shared datas: services and datas class
 - folder `pages`: contains components linked to the `router`

-You have to use this array of movies: `src/app/games-mock.ts`
+You have to use this array of games: `src/app/games-mock.ts`

 ### Data class